AldenWangExis/ai-agent-handbook/README_EN.md

 ### External Contributors

-There are no external contributors yet.
 Community contributions are welcome through Issues and Pull Requests; accepted contributors will be acknowledged here.

 ---